Artem Dovbyk

-Artem Oleksandrovych Dovbyk (Арте́м Олекса́ндрович До́вбик; born 21 June 1997) is a Ukrainian professional footballer who plays as a striker for club Roma and the Ukraine national team.
+Artem Oleksandrovych Dovbyk (Арте́м Олекса́ндрович До́вбик; born 21 June 1997) is a Ukrainian professional footballer who plays as a striker for club Bologna, on loan from Roma, and for the Ukraine national team.

 Club career

 Cherkaskyi Dnipro

 Born in Cherkasy, Ukraine, Dovbyk is a product of the FC Cherkaskyi Dnipro academy after graduating from the Olympic Reserve Specialized Sports School Slavutych in Cherkasy.
 He made his debut against Skala on 26 July 2014.
 A month later, on 16 August, he scored his first goal in a 3–1 victory against Krystal Kherson, aged 17 years and 55 days, becoming the youngest scorer for his club in history.
 Later that year, on 12 October, he scored his first hat-trick in a 5–0 victory over Arsenal Bila Tserkva.
 He won the 2014–15 Ukrainian Second League, scoring 7 goals.

 Dnipro

 In summer 2015, he signed a contract with FC Dnipro, but in April 2016, he was then sent on a three-month loan to Moldovan club FC Zaria Bălți, where he won the Moldovan Cup.
 He would go on to score a joint team high 6 goals as he won the 2016–17 Ukrainian Premier League Best Young Player award.
 This prompted Ukraine national team coach Andriy Shevchenko to call him up for 2018 FIFA World Cup qualifiers.

+When Dnipro were relegated due to incurring debt, Dovbyk stayed with the club.
+He would go on to score 12 goals in 13 games in the Ukrainian Second League.